ZacharyGodfrey/godot-game/game-ideas.md

 Shoot creatures to survive and navigate the terrain to exit the park.

+### Themes

+- Combat and survival
+- Strategy and planning
+- Exploration and platforming
+- Collection and completion

 ### Challenges

+- Perfectionist: Exit without taking any damage
-- Kill every creature before exiting
+- Exterminator: Exit after killing every creature
+- Collector: Exit after collecting every item
+- Masochist: Achieve Perfectionist, Exterminator, and Collector in a single run
-- Exit without killing any creatures
+- Conservationist: Exit without killing any creatures
-- Collect all items before exiting

 ### Movement